LukasMut/TypeSQL-plus-BERT/README.md

 1. Test Model with knowledge graph types:
 ```
 python test.py

 --toy (use toy dataset)
 --sd_1 saved_model_kg_single (set model save directory for single model)
 --sd_2 saved_model_kg_second (set save directory for second model, if ensemble computation)
 --train_emb (Use trained word embeddings for SQLNet)
---BERT True (False, if you want to use GloVe)
+--BERT (Use Bert embeddings instead of GloVe)
---types True (False, if you want to use BERT embeddings only - no concatenation with type embeddings)
+--types (don't pass if you want to use BERT embeddings only - no concatenation with type embeddings)
 --merged (use max-pooled, averaged or summed BERT embeddings)
---ensemble True (False, if you want to load single model)
+--ensemble (single model, mixed ensemble (GloVe and BERT), homogeneous ensemble (e.g., (GloVe and GloVe) XOR (BERT and BERT)))
 ```
 2. Test Model with knowledge graph types:
 ```
 python test.py

 --toy (use toy dataset)
 --sd_1 saved_model_con_single (load single model)
 --sd_2 saved_model_con_second (load second model, if ensemble computation)
 --db_content 1
 --train_emb (Use trained word embeddings for SQLNet)
---BERT True (False, if you want to use GloVe)
+--BERT (Use Bert embeddings instead of GloVe)
---types True (False, if you want to use BERT embeddings only - no concatenation with type embeddings)
+--types (don't pass if you want to use BERT embeddings only - no concatenation with type embeddings)
 --merged (use max-pooled, averaged or summed BERT embeddings)
---ensemble (False, if you want to load single model)
+--ensemble (single model, mixed ensemble (GloVe and BERT), homogeneous ensemble (e.g., (GloVe and GloVe) XOR (BERT and BERT)))
 ```

 #### Get Data Types